Japanese Pickles Recipe. Kim Chi and Regular Pickles Variations

 Posted on 15th of August, 2011 by Lévana

-You will find this recipe and much much more in my New Cookbook.
+You will find my pickles and Kim Chi recipe and much much more in my New Cookbook, The Whole Foods Kosher Kitchen.

 You’ll love ’em!
 My pickles have a small fraction of the salt and the vinegar of their commercial counterparts, and ten times the flavor.
 Crunchy and pungent with just a hint of sweetness, and really good for you too, like all fermented foods.
 I whip my pickles out anytime I need a quick fix but can’t afford anything too caloric, like after dinner when the kitchen is closed.
 The simple secret here is to force the mixture into a wide-mouth glass jar or a pickle press (see below) so it disgorges its juices and you are left with a reduced and powerfully condensed bowl of pickles.